 - One space between a period (.) and the next sentence always. - Return/enter key: Never hit it at the end of a line unless you are starting a new paragraph. - Word capitals: The Associated Press standard is only the first word and proper words are capitalized. - Capitals in a person's title or position: Capitalize formal titles when used immediately preceding the name; otherwise lower case. - Don't capitalize for accent (in note or headline) a definite no, way too LOUD.
 It was used in typewriter days because there was no other way to accent a word or sentence.
 Now we can bold or italicize a word to make it stand out more effectively. - Don't underline for accent same reason as above. - Dashes the use of a double dash (--) is no longer necessary.
-Instead use what is called an "em dash" (because it is the exact width of the capital letter "m" in the typestyle you are using).
+Instead use an "em dash" (because it is the exact width of the capital letter "m" in the typestyle you are using).
 On a Mac you can type the em dash by holding down the option and shift key before typing the dash.
-The PC also has a keystroke for this function. - Turn off your word processor's default tabs and indent settings.
+The PC also has a keystroke for this function.
+Always put a space before and after a dash or elipse (...). - Turn off your word processor's default tabs and indent settings.
 This will make it easier for the text to be imported into the page layout program.
-If you want to format your article to print a hard copy, do so, but then turn off the defaults before you save it to send to TAW. - When you save your article, don't assume you know what software your receiver has; when in doubt save it in a couple forms such as text.
+If you want to format your article to print a hard copy, do so, but then turn off the defaults before you save it to send to TAW.
+Text boxes added in Word do not import into page layout programs.
+We'll format! - When you save your article, don't assume you know what software your receiver has; when in doubt save it as text.
 This imports efficiently into most desktop publishing programs.
 At TAW (and most major newspapers) we can accept most software programs except Publisher.
-Also when submitting via email, paste the document into the email as well as send an attachment just in case the receiver can't open the attachment.
+Also when submitting via email, attach the document to the email as well as pasting the article into the email just in case the receiver can't open the attachment.